 I also LOVE spinach artichoke dip.
 So naturally, I wanted to combine the two ideas.
 Ever since I found an amazing recipe (inspired by Alton Brown) I have been using variations of it in so many different ways.
 Find our spinach artichoke recipes here!

-This risotto recipe is perfect just by itself, but you can use it as a side or add some chicken, tofu, or shrimp to the mix.
+This gluten free risotto recipe is perfect just by itself, but you can use it as a side or add some chicken, tofu, or shrimp to the mix.
 I like to eat risotto with a vegetable or salad on the side to help break the richness of the cheese.

 Does the rice type really matter?

 Yes!
 Arborio rice is high in starch and as this starch is released in the cooking process, it gives risotto the creamy texture.
 Arborio is also a short grain which means it stays a little firm and chewy.
 You want risotto to have just a little bite or texture to it and not be soggy or too soft.
 You can find arborio rice at most grocery stores.
 I like to get mine online in bulk here.

 Do I really need to stir it that much?

 In my opinion, yes.
 Some people say that they do not notice a difference and just let the rice sit there and cook in all of the liquid at once.
 But I DO notice a difference.
 The stirring and gradually adding of the liquid definitely makes the risotto creamier.
 Grab a glass of wine or a friend and hang out with your risotto for a bit, stirring as it cooks.
 Yes, you can go back and forth to the pot stirring every few minutes, but the best ever risotto I made was when I was constantly stirring.

 Can I just use my canned Parmesan instead?